PgBulkInsert/PgBulkInsert/README.md

 ## Usage ##

-You can use [PgBulkInsert] API in various ways.
+You can use the [PgBulkInsert] API in various ways.

 The first one is to use the ``SimpleRowWriter`` when you don't have an explicit Java POJO, that matches a Table.
 The second way is to use an
 ``AbstractMapping<TEntityType>`` to define a mapping between a Java POJO and a PostgreSQL table.
 The third way is to use the ``JpaMapping``